MapRock/TimeMolecules/docs/install_timemolecules_dev_env.md

 - When you download something from a Web page (like SQL Server's install), it will download into the "Downloads" folder.

 ## Clone the Time Molecules Repository

+Open an instance of Microsoft Edge and navigate to https:\\github.com\maprock\timemolecules\docs\install_timemolecules_dev_env.md

 ### a.
 Create Local Folder

 1. Open File Explorer.
+2. Create a folder named C:/MapRock
-2. Navigate to C:/MapRock
+3. Navigate to C:/MapRock
-3. Click New Folder and name it TimeMolecules.
+4. Click New Folder and name it TimeMolecules.
 You will have a folder named C:\MapRock\TimeMolecules, the base of operation.

 ### b.
 Install Git